 Dwight Howard (16) gets himself on the team as the best Center since Shaquille O’Neal.
 His 3 Defensive Player of the Year awards, 5 rebounding titles, and 2 block crowns go nicely with his 8 All-Star Games, 8 All-NBA selections, and 5 All-Defensive teams.

 Tony Parker (17) breaks the mold here a little bit because his numbers are not overwhelming.
-He does not have gaudy rankings in all-time lists (#35 on the All-Time assist list), has zero assist or steals crowns, has made only 6 All-Star Teams and 4 All-NBA teams, but he was also a key cog on 4 Spurs Championship teams.
+He does not have gaudy rankings in all-time lists (#35 on the All-Time assist list), has zero assist or steals crowns, has made only 6 All-Star Teams and 4 All-NBA teams, but he was also one of his generations greatest winners and a key cog on 4 Spurs Championship teams.
 Anyone who has seen Parker play sees a player who can run an offense as good as anyone and puts winning above individual stats and accolades.

 Chris Bosh (18) makes the team because of a combination of winning and achievement.
 He’s made 10 All-Star Teams with career averages of 19.3 PPG and 8.6 RPG.
 He was also a key to a Miami Heat team that made 4 straight Finals, winning two championships.